How to Explore Amsterdam, The Netherlands like a Local: Locals introduce their city.

 Any park you can find.
 Vondelpark, but also Oosterpark – when it’s finished, they’re renovating at the moment.

-Oef… You ask a local that?
-No idea really!
 Maybe the Hans Brinker budget hotel?
-Seems to be the worst in town, and they’re proud of it.
-Must be an experience!
+It seems to be the worst in town, and they’re proud of it.
+It must be an experience!

 Five hot tips for enjoying Amsterdam: